Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

-Instructors have CMU ID access to all IDeATe classrooms in which they teach.
+Classroom access: IDeATe Instructors teaching in Hunt Library have CMU ID access to all IDeATe classrooms.
 If you have problems accessing your classroom or need access to additional rooms, please email help@ideate.cmu.edu.

 Please note:

-1) Send us a note confirming your intent to hire someone to help@ideate.cmu.edu.
+1) Send a note, confirming your intent to hire someone, to help@ideate.cmu.edu.

 2) Ask your student to apply for a TA position via our Work with Us page.